behaviour

 Whatever you do teaching is a profession with the child at the centre of all we do.
 Your approach should reflect your values and ethos.

-Essential Behaviour Management Habits
+Essential Behaviour Management Habits for Teachers

 • Show the child they have value in your class.

-• Develop a meaningful relationship.
+• Develop a meaningful relationship and connection with the students.

 • Teach a way to ask for space appropriately.